 The Main Event - Starting Service PLA (Performance Logs and Alerts)

-Windows 7 and Server 2008 do not have an Alerter service, this is why I now use PLA (Performance Logs and Alerts) to test PowerShell's Start-Service.
+Operating system younger than Windows 7 and Server 2008 do not have an Alerter service, this is why I now use PLA (Performance Logs and Alerts) to test PowerShell's Start-Service.

 Check Status - And Start Service